 Small groups are an essential part of building community.
-By participating in small groups, AHCC members will know and be known by one another and grow closer to God through spiritual growth and friendship.
-Small groups come in many shapes, a variety of sizes and serve a variety of interests.
-One of the many ways our members can grow in their engagement is through participation in small groups.
+By participating in small groups, AHCC members can develop deep relationships with one another and grow closer to God through spiritual growth and friendship.
+Small groups come in many shapes, a variety of sizes, and serve a variety of interests.
+One of the many ways to grow in engagement is through participation in small groups.